danielfdickinson/hugoMTTRelease/README.md

-# Hugo Minimal Test Theme
+# Hugo Minimal Test Theme Release Edition
-A minimum test theme to generate the full site of pages for [Hugo Basic Example Site](https://github.com/gohugoio/hugoBasicExample) (and other Hugo sites).
-Includes option to turn on the test styling (for a more realistic test).
+A theme for [Hugo](https://gohugo.io) based on minimum test theme to generate the full site of pages for [Hugo Basic Example Site](https://github.com/gohugoio/hugoBasicExample) (and other Hugo sites).
+Enables certain options so that the theme is suitable for using for real sites.

 Includes the ability to enable less minimal features via custom layouts (with thanks to members of the [Hugo Forum](https://discourse.gohugo.io) for their suggestions).

-The purpose of the repo is not for CI or automated testing, but to have a set of layouts for creating minimum reproducible test cases for reporting bugs to the Hugo developers.

-See [License](https://github.com/danielfdickinson/hugoMinimalTestTheme/blob/master/LICENSE) for permissions on use.
+See [License](https://github.com/danielfdickinson/hugoMTTRelease/blob/master/LICENSE) for permissions on use.

 ## Modern Hugo Only (as of 2021-03-17)